Zaphod Beeblebrox: Cultural references

 There are many references to the character in video games and other media, some of the more notable examples are:

 The head male meerkat on the Animal Planet television series Meerkat Manor was named after him.

 In the Mac game Escape Velocity, there is a planet called Beeblebrox in the Zaphod system.
-On landing the planet has the description "Beeblebrox is a wild world, a world of wild parties and wild people.
+Upon landing, the planet has the description "Beeblebrox is a wild world, a world of wild parties and wild people.
 If you have two heads, three arms, and an ego problem, don't travel to Beeblebrox; you will be laughed at and considered boring and unoriginal."

-A multi-monitor setup featuring a dual head X multiseat configuration is referred to as Zaphod mode.

 A nightclub named Zaphod Beeblebrox existed in Ottawa, Ontario, Canada, billed as "the nightclub at the edge of the universe."
 Opened in the early 1990s, it hosted an assortment of artists including Jewel, The Sheepdogs and Alanis Morissette, who previewed Jagged Little Pill with a concert there.
 The Rolling Stones shot part of their video for the song "Streets of Love" in the club in 2005.
 The venue closed on 14 May 2017.

 Species named after Zaphod are the viviparous brotula Bidenichthys beeblebroxi (described in 1995) and the fungus moth Erechthias beeblebroxi (named in 1993).
 They both have a remarkable color pattern resembling a second head, which presumably helps to confuse would-be predators.

 Mathematician Andrew Granville published a paper titled "Zaphod Beeblebrox's Brain and the Fifty-ninth Row of Pascal's Triangle" in The American Mathematical Monthly, Vol. 99, (1992), pp. 318–331.

-In 2016 during season 4 of Teenage Mutant Ninja Turtles (2012 TV series) the group travels to a Cantina in outer space belonging to someone named Zaphod.
+In 2016, during season 4 of Teenage Mutant Ninja Turtles, the group travels to a Cantina in outer space belonging to someone named Zaphod.

 Sun Microsystems manuals published in the 1980s named the computers in their network diagrams Zaphod, Beeble and Brox.